 Shall we hear a new kind of praise?
 We carried precious gifts to Him —to give to the child Jesus.

-In terms of categorizing these praises, Fr.
-Kofi Lange outlines four distinct styles of Twi orature, including: adehye kasa (speech style of the elders); obuo or opo kasa (courteous or polite speech); mmea kasa (speech style of women); and mpanyin kasa or kasa a emu dɔ (speech style of elders, or language that is deep).
-The latter, writes Lange, “is considered the most important kind of speech style among the Twi speaking people.
+In terms of categorizing these praises, there are four distinct styles of Twi orature, including: adehye kasa (speech style of the elders); obuo or opo kasa (courteous or polite speech); mmea kasa (speech style of women); and mpanyin kasa or kasa a emu dɔ (speech style of elders, or language that is deep).
+The latter “is considered the most important kind of speech style among the Twi speaking people.
 It consists of the use of proverbs and parables (mmebusem); by-names (mmeran); appellations (abodin); and metaphors of all sorts.
 It is considered the language that every ‘cultured’ or ‘educated’ speaker of Twi should understand and use.”
 He further explains that this is the language used in public settings, and emphasizes that the proper use of such language is viewed as an art.
 “It is taken for granted that they [women] also understand and use the speech style of the elders.
 The difference is that they are not often called upon or expected to speak on public occasions.”
 Significantly, Afua Kuma used the speech style of the elders; and as such, was equally celebrated for her linguistic as well as theological abilities.
 As Kofi Opoku said, “I cannot emphasize to you strongly enough how much we love our Twi language and those who use it well!”